 |Heavy weight, very warm and mellow tone, dark color

-As with anything when shopping for kids, size is very important – be sure to factor that in when making your choices.
-You’ll see guitars listed as anything from ½ size to full size, and everything in between, including some seemingly obscure sizes like 7/8 or even 15/16 size.
+As with anything when shopping for kids, size is very important.
+Be sure to factor that in when making your choices.
+You’ll see guitars listed as anything from 1/2 size to full size and everything in between, including some seemingly obscure sizes like 7/8 or even 15/16 size.
 The best size for your children is whatever they’re comfortable playing.
-A large dreadnought won’t be comfortable for an average 7 year old, and similarly, a 2/3 size electric guitar isn’t likely to be the best choice for a 17 year old.
+A large dreadnought won’t be comfortable for an average 7-year-old.
+Similarly, a 2/3 size electric guitar isn’t likely to be the best choice for a 17-year-old.

 Another important size consideration is the guitar’s scale length.
 The scale length is the distance from the nut to the bridge, which is effectively the length of the live, vibrating part of the strings.
 A full-size guitar is considered to be anything with a 24” or greater scale length, and anything less is a reduced-scale instrument.

-Reduced scale guitars are ideal for kids as they are better suited to smaller hands.
-They don’t require as much finger stretching to reach for chords, or when playing solos and scales, which is what makes them a good choice for younger players.
+Reduced-scale guitars are ideal for kids, as they are better suited to smaller hands.
+They don’t require as much finger stretching to reach for chords or when playing solos and scales, which makes them a good choice for younger players.

 Nut Width and Neck Profile

 The nut width is an important detail to look at when shopping for kids’ guitars.
 The nut width is a measure of how wide the neck is at the nut.
 A wide nut width will be difficult for kids and those with smaller hands to play, while a narrow nut makes life easier.
 Ideally, a guitar for kids will have a nut less than 1.7” wide.

 Similarly, the neck profile has a huge impact on how easy it is for a player to get their fingers around to the fretboard.
-Big, chunky necks make it tough to reach all the way around, and especially for younger players, can make certain techniques (like barre chords) almost impossible.
-Be on the look out for slim necks in order to find the best guitars for kids.
+Big, chunky necks make it tough to reach all the way around.
+Especially for younger players, they can make certain techniques (like barre chords) almost impossible.
+Be on the lookout for slim necks when you’re shopping for younger kids.